 Many businesses have been pushing the idea of remote work.
 Some leaders, however, are concerned that productivity and accountability could suffer because of it.
-But recent shortages of workers coupled with ever-increasing commute times are making the option of remote work more appealing every day.
-If this isn’t enough, the current COVID-19 pandemic has forced many companies to let employees go full remote.
+But recent talent shortages coupled with ever-increasing commute times are making the option of creating remote teams more appealing every day.
+If this isn’t enough, the current COVID-19 pandemic has forced many companies to let employees work from home full time.

 Misgivings about remote work range from productivity to team alienation.
 Workers also have their own reservations about working from home: the potential for additional housework, cabin fever, fear of missing out on important work news, etc.